Sketch of a novel approach to a neural model: Internal Computation

-Naive neurons exist with default configurations, possibly with random elements.
-Exposure to patterned signals lets them acquire a specific generative internal-external model which reflects the neuron's experience and expectation.
-This is a 'mature' neuron, rather, it is the process of maturation.
+Default or generic plasticity configurations possibly contain random elements.
+Exposure to patterned signals lets them acquire a specific generative model which reflects the neuron's experience and expectation.
+This is a 'mature' neuron, or 'adapted' neuron, which we can probe for its behavioral response pattern \citep{Quiroga2012,Sharma2024,Waidmann2022}.
 A mature neuron may still re-learn, and possibly even re-set to the naive state under exceptional circumstances.
-An outside signal has a different effect for a naive neuron - where it may be imprinted - or a mature neuron where it is matched or non-matched.
 In the naive neuron there is no individualized control structure to filter the signal.
-Internalization involves setting-up a copy of the external parameter set as the basis of a generative model or as a "prior" for later processing \cite{Schelerbiorxiv2019}.
-In a mature neuron, the signal is filtered and then matched to the existing parameter set.
+Patterned signals have the effect of imprinting a neuron with a specific control structure which keeps the state of the neuron and its synapses in a certain configuration.
+Many behavioral learning events may fulfill the criteria of such an imprinting effect on naive neurons - there is also evidence that the brain, or at least the cortex, keeps many naive neurons available even in adults for new learning of situations and events \citep{Ovsepian2019}.
+Imprinting or instantiation of a neuron involves setting-up a copy of the external parameter set as the basis of a generative model or as an existing model for later processing \citep{Schelerbiorxiv2019}.
+Once a neuron has acquired a specific external structure (synaptic strengths and distribution of NM receptors), new signals are then matched to the existing parameter set.
+Close matches may continue to refine the external parameter set, while non-matches will route the signal to other places.
 A neuron may contain both naive and mature sites (especially at spines), it could be 'chimeric' with respect to maturity.
-Spines could be either naive or mature on the same neuron, and a dendrite could be `bit-coded' for grade of maturity.
-A naive site will store or read in a value, a mature site already contains a value and is protected against overwrite.
+A naive site will store or read in a value, a mature site already contains a value, compares a new value with the existing one, and it can be protected against overwrite (Sk-channels).
+It is however important to realize that for many cognitive operations the unit of processing will be neither the individual neuron nor its spines, but groups of neurons which together form a concept, or unit of computation at a higher level.
+The individual properties of the neurons help to explain how these larger units can develop and function.